- Search The Registry

 He was a musical prodigy.
 By the time he was seven, he had already become proficient on the keyboards, and by the age of eleven, he had mastered the guitar, bass, and drums.
 He and his brother Freddie along with their sisters Rose and Loretta, formed "The Stewart Four" as children, performing gospel music in the Church of God in Christ, recording a single local release 78 rpm single, "On the Battlefield" b/w "Walking in Jesus' Name," in 1952.
 The eldest sister, Loretta, was the only Stewart child not to pursue a musical career.
 The other Stewart children, including youngest sister Vaetta, would later adopt the surname "Stone" and pursue musical interests.

-Stone was influential in guiding KSOL-AM into soul music and started calling the station K-SOUL.
-The second was a popular soul music station (sans the K-SOUL moniker), at 107.7 FM (now known as KSAN).
+Stone influenced KSOL-AM into soul music and started calling the station K-SOUL.
+The second was a popular soul music station (sans the K-SOUL moniker) at 107.7 FM (now known as KSAN).
 Sly Stone played keyboard for dozens of major performers, including Dionne Warwick, Righteous Brothers, Ronettes, George & Teddy, Freddy Cannon, Marvin Gaye, Dick & Dee Dee, Jan & Dean, Gene Chandler, and many more, including at least one of the three Twist Party concerts by Chubby Checker held at the Cow Palace in San Francisco in 1962 and 1963.
-In 1966, he performed with his band Sly and The Stone, including Cynthia Robinson on trumpet.
-His brother Freddie was working with his band called Freddie and the Stone Souls with Greg Errico and Jerry Martini.
-One night, the two stood in a kitchen deciding to fuse the bands adding Larry Graham, who had studied music and worked in numerous groups.
+In 1966, he performed with his band Sly and The Stone, including Cynthia Robinson, on trumpet.
+His brother Freddie worked with his band Freddie and the Stone Souls with Greg Errico and Jerry Martini.
+One night, the two stood in a kitchen, deciding to fuse the bands adding Larry Graham, who had studied music and worked in numerous groups.

 Working around the Bay Area in 1967, this multiracial band made a strong impression.
 Later, in 1968, Rose Stone joined the band.
 He and producer Terry Melcher spent time together at Melcher's home in the late 1960s, and on more than one occasion, Stone saw Charles Manson there.
 Stone met Melcher's mother, Doris Day, through Melcher when Stone was interested in an old car that he thought one of them owned.
 When he met Day, he told her how much he liked her song "Whatever Will Be, Will Be," and they sat at the piano and sang it.
 After that, a rumor spread that Stone and Day were involved romantically.
 The group would notch hits including "Dance to the Music" (1968), "Everyday People" (1968), "Thank You (Falettinme Be Mice Elf Agin)" (1969), "I Want to Take You Higher" (1969) "Family Affair" (1971) and "If You Want Me to Stay" (1973) and acclaimed albums including Stand!
 (1969), There's a Riot Goin' On (1971), and Fresh (1973).

-Stone married model-actress Kathy Silva on June 5, 1974.
+Stone married model actress Kathy Silva on June 5, 1974.
 They separated in 1976 after Stone's dog mauled their son Sylvester Jr. Silva later told People magazine.
 "I didn't want that world of drugs and weirdness."
 Still, she remembers, "He'd write me a song or promise to change, and I'd try again.
 We were always fighting, then getting back together."
 Sylvyette, born c.
 1976.
 Her mother was Cynthia Robinson.
-Novena Carmel is a singer and performer and a booking agent at the Little Temple club in Los Angeles.
+Novena Carmel is a singer, performer, and booking agent at the Little Temple club in Los Angeles.
 Currently, a co-host for the popular public radio station KCRW on Morning Becomes Eclectic.
-She also worked with pop/hip hop musician Wallpaper.
-Stone's cousin is Moses Tyson, Jr., a gospel musician, and organist.
+She also worked with pop/hip-hop musician Wallpaper.
+Stone's cousin is Moses Tyson, Jr., a gospel musician and organist.
 By the mid-1970s, Stone's drug use and erratic behavior effectively ended the group, leaving him to record several unsuccessful solo albums.

-A jury in Los Angeles awarded him $5 million in damages in January 2015; Stone, along with four of his bandmates, appeared at a convention dedicated to honoring the band and its legacy.
-Called LOVE CITY CONVENTION, it occurred in Oakland at the Den Lounge inside the Fox Oakland Theater.
+A jury in Los Angeles awarded him $5 million in damages in January 2015; Stone and four of his bandmates appeared at a convention dedicated to honoring the band and its legacy.
+LOVE CITY CONVENTION occurred in Oakland at the Den Lounge inside the Fox Oakland Theater.
 Sly was in good spirits, answered questions from fans, and signed autographs.
 In December, the appellate court ruled that the trial judge had not told the jury to consider that Stone had assigned his royalties to a production company for a 50% ownership stake.
 In May 2016, Stone's attorneys appealed that decision.